skonfig/extra/type/__nextcloud_user/man.rst

 quota
     The quota the Nextcloud user have to store it data.
 Defaults to `default`.
+    Following values are accepted by Nextcloud:

+    default
+        Uses the quota set as default in Nextcloud.

+    none
+        No quota limit set; unlimited.

+    $size
+        The quota that should be used.
+Same values as set over the user interface.
+First the number, then a space and then the unit like `GB`.

 group
     Multiple group names which the Nextcloud user belongs to.
 If not set, the